-Maryland is on the eastern coast of the US in the Mid-Atlantic Region.
+Maryland Nursing outlines the educational, licensing, and also career prospects for nurses.
+The state is on the eastern coast of the US in the Mid-Atlantic Region.
 It borders several states, including Delaware (to its east), Pennsylvania (to its north), Virginia, West Virginia, and, most importantly, the District of Columbia.
 While Annapolis is the capital, Baltimore is the most populous city.
 Maryland had a total population of about 6,177,000 in the 2020 census count.

-Maryland is a versatile state with a mix of urban and rural communities – a thriving city is only about a 30-minute drive from an area surrounded by trees and lush fields.
+This versatile state has a mix of both urban and rural communities.
+So, a thriving city is only about a 30-minute drive from an area surrounded by trees and lush fields.
 Additionally, there are many historical locations like Gettysburg and other battleground spots in Frederick and Urbana.
-If you want to attend a school of nursing in Maryland, check out the Nursing School Hub’s list of the best nursing programs in Maryland.
+So, if you want to attend a school of nursing in Maryland, check out the Nursing School Hub’s list of the best nursing programs in Maryland.

 HOW DO YOU BECOME A NURSE IN MARYLAND